 Be aware that some lenders use mortgage pre-approval and mortgage pre-qualification interchangeably.
 These two processes are not the same thing.
 You should make sure that your lender clarifies what the process entails.
 It can also be helpful to confer with your real estate agent to get a sense of how important each of these documents are in your market.

 Congratulations on your mortgage pre-approval!
 Now, you get to move on to the process of finding a home and applying for a loan.

 As previously stated, you can complete the loan application with the lender who pre-approved you or with a different party.
 You are not obligated to any specific lender or bank.

 Once you have found a home and chosen a lender, you will be able to lock in your interest rate.
 If you choose to lock it in, it will ensure that the quoted interest rate will not change.
 You will also complete initial application docs and provide requested documentation.

 After this step, the loan will be sent to an underwriter for approval.
 This is where the conditions will be written so that the loan can be funded.

 There are a fair number of differences between mortgage pre-qualification and mortgage pre-approval.
 But, as we can clearly see, the main difference lies within the fact that a mortgage pre-qualification (or pre-qual as they say in the industry) is merely a good first step.
 It is not nearly as robust as a pre-approval.

-Here at Streamline Mortgage Solutions, we work with our clients to help get them the best pricing in the industry.
-In fact, Orlando Magazine recently ranked us among the Top Rated Mortgage Brokers in Central Florida.
-And we even offer our services across the entire state of Florida.
+Here at Streamline Mortgage Solutions, Inc. we work with our clients to help get them the best pricing in the industry.
+Orlando Magazine recently ranked us among the Top Rated Mortgage Brokers in Central Florida, but we currently serve the entire state of Florida.